 Co-editor & Review Editor

 University of Miami

 Coral Gables, FL 33124

 John Paul Russo is professor and chair of the Department of Classics at the University of Miami.
 He has published books and essays on the theory of criticism, ethnicity, and history of culture.
 Recipient of three Fulbright Fellowships to Italy, he has taught at the universities of Palermo, Rome, Genoa, and Salerno.
 He was co-editor of RSA (Rivista di Studi Nord Americani) (2009-12).
 His The Future without a Past: The Humanities in a Technological Society was awarded the 2006 Bonner Prize.
 His study of representations of Italy, Italians, and Italian Americans, co-written by Robert Casillo and entitled The Italian in Modernity, was published by the University of Toronto Press in 2011.

 Maria Terrone is the author of the poetry collections Eye to Eye (Bordighera Press, 2014); A Secret Room in Fall (McGovern Prize, Ashland Poetry Press); The Bodies We Were Loaned (The Word Works), and a chapbook, American Gothic, Take 2.
-Her prize-winning work, which has been published in French and Farsi and nominated four times for a Pushcart Prize, has appeared in such magazines as Poetry, Ploughshares, and The Hudson Review and in more than 25 anthologies.
-Her creative nonfiction credits include Witness, Briar Cliff Review, The Common, Potomac Review and other journals. www.mariaterrone.com
+Her prize-winning work, which has been published in French and Farsi and nominated four times for a Pushcart Prize, has appeared in such media as Poetry, Ploughshares, Poetry Daily, The Hudson Review and in more than 25 anthologies.
+Her debut collection of creative nonfiction, At Home in the New World, was published in fall 2018 by Bordighera Press www.mariaterrone.com

 Christine Palamidessi Moore

 Founded by Ernest S. Falbo and Richard Gambino

 Dana Gioia Poetry Editor 1994-2003